 It’s As Easy As Riding A Bike

-One of the challenges I am giving you for March is to go for a bicycle ride.
+One of the challenges for March is to go for a bicycle ride.
 Do you know the old phrase “it’s as easy as riding a bike”?
 LOL, they lied.
 Riding a bike, when you have not ridden a bike for many years, is not easy!
 Several years ago, my husband got me a beautiful old-fashioned baby blue cruiser bicycle.
 That beautiful little bike sat in a dark corner of my garage for six years, waiting to be ridden.